Azure/azure-sdk/docs/golang/design.md

 The Go idiom is to expose only synchronous methods.
 This allows callers to implement asynchronous calls as appropriate for their use-case.

+{% include requirement/MUSTNOT id="golang-api-sync-async" %} create any goroutines inside an API call or return any channels which implies concurrent behavior.

 ##### Naming

 {% include requirement/MUST id="golang-client-crud-verbs" %} prefer the use of the following terms for CRUD operations: